-SPECIAL FLOOD HAZARD AREAS: The 1% annual chance flood, also known as the base flood or

-Areas are subject to flood surface elevation of the 19 adjacent floodplain areas th chance of happening or being exceeded each year.
-Special Flood Hazard ling by the 1% annual chance flood.
-The Base Flood Elevation is the water-warm chance flood.
-The floodway is the channel of a stream plus any that must be kept free of encroachment so that the 1% annual chance flood abstantial increases in flood heights.
+SPECIAL FLOOD HAZARD AREAS: The 1% annual chance flood, also known as the base flood or 100-year flood, has a 1% chance of happening or being exceeded each year.
+Special Flood Hazard Areas are subject to flooding by the 1% annual chance flood.
+The Base Flood Elevation is the water-surface elevation of the 1% annual chance flood.
+The floodway is the channel of a stream plus any adjacent floodplain areas that must be kept free of encroachment so that the 1% annual chance flood can be carried without substantial increases in flood heights.
 See note for specific types.
-If the e shown, a note is shown.
+If the floodway is too narrow to be shown, a note is shown.
 Special Flood Hazard Areas subject to inundation by the 1% annual chance flood (Zones A, AE, AH, AO, AR, A99, V and VE) Zone A The flood insurance rate zone that corresponds to the 1% annual chance floodplains.
 No base (1% annual chance) flood elevations (BFEs) or depths are shown within this zone.
 Zone AE The flood insurance rate zone that corresponds to the 1% annual chance floodplains.
 Base flood elevations derived from the hydraulic analyses are shown within this zone, either at cross section locations or as static whole-foot elevations that apply throughout the zone.
 Zone AH The flood insurance rate zone that corresponds to the areas of 1% annual chance shallow flooding (usually areas of ponding) where average depths are between 1 and 3 feet.
 Whole-foot BFEs derived from the hydraulic analyses are shown at selected intervals within this zone.
 Zone AO The flood insurance rate zone that corresponds to the areas of 1% annual chance shallow flooding (usually sheet flow on sloping terrain) where average depths are between 1 and 3 feet.
 Average whole-foot depths derived from the hydraulic analyses are shown within this zone.
 Zone AR The flood insurance rate zone that corresponds to areas that were formerly protected from the 1% annual chance flood by a flood control system that was subsequently decertified.
 Zone AR indicates that the former flood control system is being restored to provide protection from the 1% annual chance or greater flood.
 Zone A99 The flood insurance rate zone that corresponds to areas of the 1% annual chance floodplain that will be protected by a Federal flood protection system where construction has reached specified statutory milestones.
 No base flood elevations or flood depths are shown within this zone.
 Zone V The flood insurance rate zone that corresponds to the 1% annual chance coastal floodplains that have additional hazards associated with storm waves.
 Base flood elevations are not shown within this zone.
 Zone VE Zone VE is the flood insurance rate zone that corresponds to the 1% annual chance coastal floodplains that have additional hazards associated with storm waves.
 Base flood elevations derived from the coastal analyses are shown within this zone as static whole-foot elevations that apply throughout the zone.
 Regulatory Floodway determined in Zone AE.